Get Ready for a Growth Sector Career

 The digital sector is an exciting and innovative one to get into.
 You can work on a range of projects in different disciplines including software, IT, cyber security, digital media and much more.
 The sector has experienced rapid growth over the years as new technologies continue to emerge.
 In 2018, the digital sector accounted for 7.7% of the UK economy according to a report by the Department for Digital, Culture, Media and Sport.
 In Scotland, the sector is made up of 11,240 companies according to statistics from Scottish Enterprise.
 This means there are lots of opportunities to work and progress in the sector.

-If you want to get started in a career in digital, take a look at our Computing courses that can help you get there.
+If you want to get started in a career in digital, take a look at our Computing courses for programming, cybersecurity and more.
+Our Art and Design department offer courses in graphic design and user experience design, which can help you land a job in the digital sector.

 There are many areas of construction that you can work on including management, building, joinery and many more.